 If the candidate meets your job requirements, you can discuss the most important part: the kids.
 As many families choose to meet candidates without children for the first interview, this part of the interview can be dependent on that important introduction.

-If you like her answers to these questions, it’s time to introduce her to the kids:
+If you like their answers to these questions, it’s time to introduce them to the kids:

 - What do you like best about being a nanny?